nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 ```

-As you can see, passing the IP Address to query in the XFF Header lets Nginx perform lookups easily without the MaxMind Database utility.
+As you can see, passing the IP Address to lookup in the XFF Header lets Nginx perform lookups easily without the MaxMind Database utility.
+So you don't have to SSH into your server, install MaxMind tools, and perform queries on the Nginx host.  *Do you even have access and privleges to do that?*

+>*Security NOTE:* Do NOT use this example in production, as there are NO access-lists or other protections for the /testip location block, take appropriate measures as needed to secure it properly.

 Kudos:  Credit to Echorand for the example: https://echorand.me/posts/nginx-geoip2-mmdblookup/